Aspiring electricians often think that electrical engineering and electrical technology are the same.

 Some jurisdictions allow candidates to substitute a year (2,000 hours) of this experience with a two-year AAS in Electrical Technology.

 Meanwhile, an electrical engineering degree isn’t usually a direct path to the electrical trade.

 These students are eligible to use their school time to meet the experience requirements.

 But commonly, they would either have to sit for the state engineering exam or could progress to the master electrician level in the states allowing that.

 For example, in New York, electrical engineers can substitute up to 7.5 years of experience with 2.5 years of schooling.

 Some people take both paths during their careers.

 They earn an associate’s degree in electrical technology to qualify for a journeyman exam.

-Then, they go back to school to earn a bachelor’s in electrical engineering to meet some requirements for a master electrician license.
+Then, they go back to school to earn a bachelor’s in electrical engineering to meet some requirements for master electrician.

-With either option, you can be prepared for a job as an electrician.
+With either option, you can be prepared for a job as a professional electrician.